ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 Here’s a streamlined process for achieving log centralization:

-1. Choose a Centralized System: Opt for a platform that consolidates logs from all sources, such as the Elastic Stack or Splunk.
+1. Choose a Centralized System: Opt for a platform that consolidates logs from all sources using SIEM, such as the Elastic Stack or Splunk.

 2. Integrate Sources: Connect all your log sources to the centralized system.